Taxes

 Port St. Lucie has one of the lowest municipal property tax rates in Florida.
 The City strives to provide a high level of service for the most cost-effective rate.

-In fact, the City’s millage rate has decreased each year for the past nine years, despite the increase in population and service demand.
-The millage has decreased from 6.6289 in FY 2015/16 to 5.0550 in FY 2024/25.
+In fact, the City’s millage rate has decreased each year for the past ten years, despite the increase in population and service demand.
+The millage has decreased from 6.6289 in FY 2015/16 to 4.9750 in FY 2025/26.

 psl has third lowest property taxes millage rate graph